Paul Silas, 3-time NBA champion, longtime coach, dies at 79 - WHIZ News

 He took four of those teams to the playoffs, winning exactly 400 games — 387 in the regular season, 13 more in the postseason.

-“Paul made a huge contribution to the game of basketball and will be sorely missed!”
-Hall of Fame guard and Los Angeles Lakers great Magic Johnson wrote on Twitter.
+“Probably one of the greatest human beings I’ve ever been around,” LeBron James told Spectrum SportsNet after he and the Los Angeles Lakers defeated Detroit on Sunday night.
+“The start of my journey in this league started with him.
+His command, his principles, his attention to detail, his love for family … to hear that news was very sad.”

-The Rockets were playing host to Milwaukee on Sunday night.
-It was not immediately clear how long Stephen Silas would be away from the team; the Rockets were planning to have John Lucas lead the team on an interim basis while the Silas family grieves.
+The Rockets played host to Milwaukee on Sunday night, winning 97-92.
+It was not immediately clear how long Stephen Silas would be away from the team; the Rockets are having assistant coach John Lucas lead the team on an interim basis while the Silas family grieves.

+“His engaging presence and huge personality inspired legions of NBA players and coaches,” the Cavaliers said of Paul Silas in a team-released statement.
+“We send our deepest condolences to the Silas family and everyone that loved him.
+Rest in power Coach!”

 Stephen Silas got into the NBA world when his father was coaching in Charlotte, starting as an advance scout and eventually serving as an assistant on his father’s staff with the Hornets in 2000.
 It took Stephen Silas two decades to get a chance to be a head coach, that coming when Houston hired him in 2020.